Guimarães: Fauna

 There is not much diversity, especially in the urban areas, but the municipality has some species of cynegetic interest such as: the red fox, the wild boar, the turtle dove, the thrush, the pigeon and the red-legged partridge.
 In the green areas of the city, the most common species are rodents, especially squirrels.

 Parishes

-Administratively, the municipality is divided into 48 civil parishes (freguesias):
+Administratively, the municipality of Guimarães is divided into 48 civil parishes (freguesias), previously having 69, but some of these were extinct and merged in 2013, after a nationwide territorial reorganization.